-All applicants, undergraduate and graduate, whose native language is not English, must submit TOEFL (Test of English as a Foreign Language), IELTS or iTEP scores to demonstrate basic English proficiency.
+All applicants, undergraduate and graduate, whose native language is not English, must submit TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), iTEP (International Test of English Proficiency), or Pearson Academic (PTE) scores to demonstrate basic English proficiency.
 Applicants native to Australia, Canada, New Zealand, and the United Kingdom will be presumed to be proficient.

 It is the applicant's responsibility to obtain necessary information and application forms, and to schedule and take the test by a date that will assure delivery of results to the University by required deadlines.
-Only TOEFL scores of 197 (computer-based), 500 (paper-based) or 60 (Internet-based) will be considered for admission to any program in the university.
+Only TOEFL scores of 197 (computer-based), 500 (paper-based) or 60 (Internet-based) or better will be considered for admission to any program in the university.
 TOEFL scores are only valid for two years after the test date.
-An IELTS score of 6.5 or an iTEP score of 4.0 is required for undergraduate students and 5.0 is required for graduate students.
+An IELTS score of 6.0 or an iTEP score of 4.0 is required for undergraduate students and 5.0 is required for graduate students.
+A minimum Pearson Academic (PTE) score of 50 can also be used.